BUILDING & UPLIFTING INDIVIDUALS

 Mentoring

-At Project B.U.I.L.D.
+At PROJECT B.U.I.L.D.

 we utilize a unique mentoring approach to guide youth and young adults.
 This program helps participants identify personal challenges or deficiencies, facilitate and lead group discussions on specific topics, develop self-awareness, and address life issues they are facing.
 Our mentoring approach is essential because it enables participants to self-identify areas for improvement, fostering a sustainable and holistic path towards success.
 By building the right mindset and confidence, this approach better prepares them to complete our Workforce Development program and thrive in adulthood.